lyner96/personal/page/about.md

 - I worked 3 months as technical support in a marketing company.
 A good experience to let me realize that I still like coding.

 November 2018 - present
-- [Jan 2019] I am doing Master of Science in IT by research  at [Multimedia University, Cyberjaya](https://www.mmu.edu.my/cyberjaya/) on November 2018 under supervision of [Dr Ho](https://www.linkedin.com/in/peterhocc) and [Dr Ting](https://mmuexpert.mmu.edu.my/cyting).
+- [Jan 2019] I am doing Master of Science in IT by research  at [Multimedia University, Cyberjaya](https://www.mmu.edu.my/cyberjaya/) on November 2018 under supervision of [Dr Ho Chiung Ching](https://scholar.google.com/citations?hl=en&user=lBD5ra0AAAAJ) and [Dr Ting Choo Yee](https://scholar.google.com/citations?user=jft11b4AAAAJ&hl=en).
 - [May 2021] I am done with the writing.
 Now waiting to submit thesis for viva.
 - [July 2021] Thesis submitted.